 Why do these biochemicals and hormones become imbalanced in your body?

-As per the holistic approach for overall well-being, there needs to be harmony in the working of physical, emotional, and mental aspect of life.
+As per the holistic approach for overall well-being, there needs to be harmony in the working of the physical, emotional, and mental aspects of life.

 Solutions: What you can do to ease your symptoms